 - Get out your swimsuits, relax and enjoy a refreshing dip in the Radium Hot Springs pools before you check out the village of Radium Hot Springs or return to Banff.

 Want to spend more time in the mountain parks?
-Download Kootenay Rockies Tourism's Golden Triangle circle tour brochure and explore Kootenay, Yoho and Banff national parks.
-Or download the Explora Kootenay app from iTunes or Google Play and take a behind the scenes tour with Kootenay National Park staff!
+Tour the Golden Triangle and explore Kootenay, Yoho and Banff national parks.

 If you are planning to spend the day in Kootenay National Park, a picnic lunch is highly recommended!
 There are no restaurants in Kootenay National Park, however, Kootenay Park Lodge operates a small general store with snacks and drinks from mid-may until mid-October.